jathavaan/k-ball/README.md

 The team have utilized design patterns such as dependency injection and singleton-pattern to ensure that that only one instance of each service is initialized at runtime.
 Choices like this have reduced resource consumption in the backend, which results in lower energy consumption.
+Early return pattern have also been used to reduce the number of database operations.

 Furthermore, the group has invested considerable time in designing a scalable architecture built on well-maintained frameworks with long-term support.
 Developing a **design system** has also been a priority, enabling us to reuse components and reduce redundant work, thereby increasing overall development efficiency.

----

 ## Development process